DJAndries/gpio2pic/README.md

 - MCLR: GPIO 6

 The PGM pin configuration can be ignored if using high-voltage programming.

+An 'invert' or 'normal' flag is specified for each pin.
+Setting the 'invert' flag will invert logic levels for the specified pin.

 Consider [Hardware suggestions](#hardware-suggestions) if using a Raspberry Pi and/or low-voltage programming.